shemetz/roll-from-compendium/Readme.md

 You can disable this dummy actor in the settings;  if you find yourself needing to do that, let me know, and I'll change the defaults for that system to be enabled/disabled as necessary.

+This dummy actor is necessary in D&D 5e and in PF2E, at least.

 ![](metadata/screenshots/Screenshot_6.png)

 No special compatibility with Ready Set Roll; Please let me know if this is important to you!